top of page

 1. Clarity of scope: What does the program actually teach?

-Understanding the curriculum, both what is and is not included, is essential to understanding what you’ll learn.
-Many programs will brand themselves as “holistic” while focusing merely on one aspect of wellness, such as breathwork, or nutrition, or yoga.
-Truly holistic programs will teach about many topics related to holistic wellness, including nutrition, functional medicine, lifestyle medicine, spirituality, environmental wellness, physical activity, sleep, stress, and more.
-After all, being holistic means understanding the whole person - not just one thing.
-A holistic training program for therapists should teach all of this, while also helping you gain confidence staying within your scope.
+Understanding the curriculum, including what is and is not covered, is essential before committing to any training.
+Many programs brand themselves as "holistic" while focusing narrowly on a single modality, such as breathwork, nutrition, or yoga.
+Genuinely holistic programs address the full landscape of wellness: nutrition, functional and lifestyle medicine, spirituality, environmental health, physical activity, sleep, stress physiology, and more.
+Being holistic means understanding the whole person.
+A training designed for therapists should reflect that breadth while also helping you develop confidence working within your scope.

 2. Therapist-centered design: Is it designed for licensed therapists?